dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![IoT Hub Blad](images/07040-IoTHubProperties.png)

 1. In order to connect to your IoT Hub from client applications, you need to know the name and key for a "Shared Access Policy" (SAS Policy) that provides your client application the necessary privileges.
-Your IoT Hub comes pre-provisioned with a number of  SAS policies that you can use.
-Or you can create additonal policies as needed.
+Your IoT Hub comes pre-provisioned with a number of  SAS policies that you can use, or you can create additonal policies as needed.
 In this lab we will use two of the default SAS policies.

     - "**iothubowner**" - This policy allows applications that connect with it full access to the IoT Hub.
 They can manage devices registered with the hub, as well as send and receive messages.
 We will use this SAS policy when we want to manage our IoT Hub.
     - "**service**" - This policy is intended for back-end services or client applications that need to interact with devices via the IoT Hub.
 These applications need to be able to receive messages coming into the hub from devices in the field, as well as send messages back to those devices.
 This policy is granted the "service connect" permission which allows it to do just that.

-1. In the portal, with your IoT Hub blade open, click on the "Shared access policies" along the left edge to see the hub's SAS policies:
+1. In the portal, with your IoT Hub blade open, click on the "**Shared access policies**" along the left edge to see the hub's SAS policies:

     ![SAS Policies Link](images/07050-SASPoliciesLink.png)